robin-mm/lcars-lx/README.md

 1. Go to the edit theme section.
 2. Click on "custom html"
 3. Delete everything already there.
-(It's perfetly safe)
+(It's perfectly safe)
 4. Copy and paste the entire LCARS-LX code in.
 5. Click "update" then "save" & make it so!